cesarsalesgomes/dna/README.md

 ## **Continuous Integration** 🤖

 `Continuous Integration` is a way to increase code quality, removing the responsibility from the developers some manual steps that must be performed before merging to the main code.
-Tests and checks of the code are handled on a server and automatically reported back
+Tests and checks of the code are handled on a server and automatically reported back.

-For this, **[Github Actions](https://docs.github.com/actions)** were used, due to the easy configuration with the repository already hosted on `Github`, and the many ready-made actions already shared by the community, in addition to the high cost benefit due to the free plan for public repositories.
+For this, **[Github Actions](https://docs.github.com/actions)** were used, due to the easy configuration with the repository already hosted on `Github`, and the many ready-made actions already shared by the community.

 Below is the list of configured actions: